 Add a top-level content/ folder for domain-specific content standards.
 ServiceNow knowledge articles are the first instance; the pattern is repeatable for Viva Engage, SharePoint, corporate email, and future internal communications surfaces.

 ContextThe existing content layer (kit-templates/content-standards.md) covers product UI strings: voice, tone, plain language, button labels, errors, empty states.
 It does not cover content surfaces that have their own structure, retrieval behavior, and review workflow.
-ServiceNow knowledge articles are the first such surface: they are consumed by employees directly and by Ask Hubert, an AI-assisted enterprise search agent.
+ServiceNow knowledge articles are the first such surface: they are consumed by associates directly and by Ask Hubert, an AI-assisted enterprise search agent.
 Poor article structure causes Hubert to surface confusing fragments, and trust in the agent erodes.
 The fix is content quality, not better AI.

 DecisionAdd a top-level content/ folder for domain-specific content standards, with surface-specific files at the root and an author-facing templates subfolder.
 ServiceNow ships first with servicenow-article-standards.md, servicenow-quality-checklist.md, and five article templates.
 A new root AGENTS.md instructs repo-local agents on the SN article workflow; the existing kit-templates AGENTS.md is left untouched.